 With Citibank already having admitted guilt, it confirms the pervasiveness of continued greed within the banking sector.
 The blatant regard for others and their well being is beyond measure considering that such behaviour by the banks had the potential to collapse national and global financial systems.
 Furthermore, such actions have led to immeasurable pain to ordinary people as evidenced by the deep recession of 2008-09, which was triggered by banks conducting their business recklessly.

-Dear Mr Jacob Zuma, President of South Africa, Mr Rob Davies, Minister of Trade and Industry, Mr Michael Masutha, Minister of Justice,
+Dear Mr Cyril Ramaphosa, President of South Africa, Mr Rob Davies, Minister of Trade and Industry, Mr Michael Masutha, Minister of Justice,

 We, the undersigned, call on you to act swiftly in bringing those implicated in the banks collusion to book.
 You will recall that the rand has suffered considerably in the last 8 years and the revelations by the Competition Commission have given us insight into who is responsible for this.
 This has had dire consequences for many families where bread winners have lost their jobs due to economic volatility.